🔢

 Example: Is 97 prime? √97 ≈ 9.8 Test: 97 ÷ 2, 97 ÷ 3, 97 ÷ 5, 97 ÷ 7 (primes up to 9) None divide evenly → 97 is prime.

-Prime factorization by repeated division:
+Prime factorisation by repeated division:

 1. Divide by 2 until no longer divisible